Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 The high cost of credit card processing is a point of contention globally.
 No one likes credit card fees.
 In the US, surcharging has been fought in court and card issuers (in some states) have had to be flexible.

-Most state laws in 2022 allow merchants to pass credit card fees to customers.
+As of this writing, most state laws allow merchants to pass credit card fees to customers.
 In this article, we will discuss a few ways to do this, the pros and cons, and where it’s legal.

 Let’s get started.

 There are a few ways of legally passing on credit card fees to customers.
 Some are direct, and some are indirect.
-Adding a surcharge to cover the credit card fee is direct.
-Incentivizing cash payments is indirect.
+Adding a surcharge to cover the credit card fee is the more direct method while incentivizing cash payments is indirect.

 The four most common ways to pass on or evade processing costs are: